Person-Centred Practice in Social Care: Core Principles and Everyday Values

 🧩 Micro-Examples You Can Safely Localise

-• Health access: “NHS App set up with Face ID; person books and attends their own review; staff prompts reduced from three to one.”
+• Health access: “NHS App set up with Face ID; the person books and attends their own review; staff prompts reduced from three to one.”

-🏗️ Governance: Make PCP “Board-Visible”
+🏗️ Governance: Make PCP Board-Visible

-1. Move “Who I Am” to the front of every plan; add a photo or symbol card.
+1. Move “Who I am” to the front of every plan; add a photo or symbol card.

 2. Rewrite one goal into the person’s words; add two micro-steps with review dates.